blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Basic-Komodo-API-Commands/01-Komodo-Basic-API.rst

 spentindex
 ----------

 ``spentindex`` instructs a KMD-based coin daemon to maintain a full index of all spent transactions (txids).
-The parameter is called at runtime and it is used to search across the entire chain history.

 The user should manually delete the blockchain data before initiating this parameter ===link to manual deletion instructions===.

 ``spentindex`` is enabled by default on any asset chain that utilizes the ``cc`` smart contract protocol.

-Note: the ``-reindex`` parameter is not a viable alternative method for re-syncing the blockchain in this circumstance.
+* Note: the ``-reindex`` parameter is not a viable alternative method for re-syncing the blockchain in this circumstance.

 Usage:

 As a runtime parameter:

 ::

   komodod -spentindex=1

 As a default value in the coin's ``.conf`` file:

 ::